 To see the high school/secondary school curriculum recommended for most BU programs, click here.

 Senior grades must be submitted as soon as they’re available.
-Please visit the Common Application website and click on “Forms” to locate the Midyear Report form.
-Print a copy and give it to your guidance counselor to submit with your senior grades.
+Please visit the Common Application website for the Mid Year Report form.

 Proof of high school graduation will be required of all students who are offered admission to BU prior to enrollment to ensure you have satisfied all state graduation requirements.
 If you aren’t graduating from a regionally accredited high school, submit the results of your Test of General Education Development (GED).